 Now I know that the world hasn't been waiting with bated breath for my vegetable stock recipe but trust me when I tell you this stock can take a dish from ordinary to sublime.
-Stocks, in general, are a great way to infuse flavor into just about any recipe, from soups, dishes with a gravy or curry, to a vegan beef stew or a bean curry, and rice dishes like pilafs, biryanis and risottos.
+Stocks, in general, are a great way to infuse flavor into just about any recipe, from soups, dishes with a gravy or curry, to a vegan beef stew or a bean curry, and rice dishes like pilafs, biryanis and Vegan Mushroom Barley Risotto.
 And this stock certainly does the job.

 Here's the recipe.
 Enjoy!

-- 4 cloves of garlic, peeled or unpeeled, cut into half if large
+- 4 cloves garlic (peeled or unpeeled, cut into half if large)

 - 1 bay leaf

 - 1 teaspoon salt